-- ✓ There is a circuit diagram of the system that describes the connection of the drive controller. - 1.
+- ✓ You have a system circuit diagram describing the connection of the drive controller. - 1.
 Connect the 24 V{DC} power supply for the control electronics to terminal X11 and attach the terminal. - 2.
 If you use the STO safety function, connect it as follows: - 2.1.
 SR6 option: Connect terminal X12 according to your safety configuration and attach the terminal. - 2.2.
 SY6 option: In order to be able to identify the safety module in the FSoE network, you must transfer its unique address in the FSoE network to the drive controller using the DIP switches. - 2.3.
 SU6 option: In order to be able to identify the safety module in the PROFIsafe network, you must transfer its unique address in the PROFIsafe network to the drive controller using the DIP switches. - 3.
 Optional: Connect the digital inputs to terminals X101 and X103 and attach the terminals. - 4.
 Connect the fieldbus to the sockets X200 and X201.

-Examples can be found in the appendix (see Wiring examples [381])
+Examples can be found in the appendix (see Wiring examples [406]).